kunpat/course3assignment/README.md

 This readme is written for Course #3 or "Getting and Cleaning Course" project.
-The project requires data to be downloaded from following ULR: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The project requires data to be downloaded from following URL: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The data is structured with root folder containing readme.txt and other text files with information on the data variables.
 The measurement data is contained in folders